Filling with separating curves: Fat Graphs

-The fixed-point free involution $\sigma_1$ maps a directed edge to its reverse directed edge, i.e., $\sigma_1(\vec{e})=\cev{e},$ for all $\vec{e}\in E$.
 The equivalence relation $\sim$ is defined by $\vec{e}_1\sim\vec{e}_2$ if $\vec{e}_1$ and $\vec{e}_2$ have same initial vertex.
 In an ordinary language, $V=E/\sim$ is the set of all vertices and $E/\sigma_1$ is the set of un-directed edges of the graph.
-The number of edges incident at a vertex is called the \textit{degree} of the vertex (for more details, we refer to~\cite{sanki2018filling}, section 2).
-Now, we define fat graphs in the following. \begin{definition} A \textit{fat graph} is a quadruple $\Gamma=(E,\sim,\sigma_1,\sigma_0)$, where \begin{enumerate} \item $G=(E,\sim,\sigma_1)$ is a graph. \item $\sigma_0$ is a permutation on E so that each cycle corresponds to a cyclic order on the set of oriented edges going out from a vertex. \end{enumerate} \end{definition} \begin{definition} A fat graph is called \textit{decorated} if degree of each vertex is even and at least 4. \end{definition} \begin{definition} A simple cycle in a decorated fat graph is called a \textit{standard cycle} if every two consecutive edges in the cycle are opposite to each other in the cyclic order on the set of edges incident at their common vertex.
-If a cycle is not standard, we call it as non-standard. \end{definition} \textbf{Surface associated to a fat graph.} Given a fat graph $\Gamma=(E, \sim, \sigma_1, \sigma_0)$, we construct an oriented topological surface $\Sigma(\Gamma)$ with boundary by following: Consider a closed disk corresponding to each vertex and a rectangle corresponding to each un-directed edge.
-Then identify the sides of the rectangles with the boundary of the discs according to the order of the edges incident to the vertex.
+The number of edges incident at a vertex is called the \textit{degree} of the vertex (for more details, we refer to~\cite{sanki2018filling}, Section 2).
+Now, we define fat graphs in the following. \begin{definition} A \textit{fat graph} is a quadruple $\Gamma=(E,\sim,\sigma_1,\sigma_0)$, where \begin{enumerate} \item $G=(E,\sim,\sigma_1)$ is a graph. \item $\sigma_0$ is a permutation on E so that each cycle corresponds to a cyclic order on the set of oriented edges going out from a vertex. \end{enumerate} \end{definition} \begin{definition} A fat graph is called \textit{decorated} if the degree of each vertex is even and at least $4$. \end{definition} \begin{definition} A simple cycle in a decorated fat graph is called a \textit{standard cycle} if every two consecutive edges in the cycle are opposite to each other in the cyclic order on the set of edges incident at their common vertex.
+If a cycle is not standard, we call it as non-standard. \end{definition} \textbf{Surface associated to a fat graph.} Given a fat graph $\Gamma=(E, \sim, \sigma_1, \sigma_0)$, we construct an oriented topological surface $\Sigma(\Gamma)$ with boundary as follows: Consider a closed disk corresponding to each vertex and a rectangle corresponding to each un-directed edge.
+Then identify the sides of the rectangles with the boundary of the disks according to the order of the edges incident to the vertex.
 See Figure~\ref{loc_pic_of_fat_graph} for a local picture.
 The boundary of a fat graph $\Gamma$ is defined as the boundary of the surface $\Sigma(\Gamma).$ \tikzset{->-/.style={decoration={ markings, mark=at position #1 with {\arrow{>}}},postaction={decorate}}}

 \tikzset{-<-/.style={decoration={ markings, mark=at position #1 with {\arrow{<}}},postaction={decorate}}}